SaaS vs. PaaS. vs. IaaS: What’s the difference?

 While SaaS offers a wide array of functionality, not every company is the same.
 Especially in manufacturing, where no two lines are alike, it’s important to be able to tailor solutions to your unique challenges.

 This is where PaaS comes in.
 Platform as a Service offerings let their customers design, build, and deploy custom applications.
 Simply put, PaaS is software that creates more software.
-And for manufacturers, this enables cost-effective customization at great scale without overburdening internal IT resources.
+And for manufacturers, this enables cost-effective customization at a great scale without overburdening internal IT resources.

 With PaaS, the licensing company offers a dedicated underlying infrastructure and a development environment.
-The ethos of PaaS is business users understand their problems best, and should be able to construct solutions for them.
+The ethos of PaaS is business users understand their problems best and should be able to construct solutions for them.
 The flip side of this logic is that IT often has enough work to do without fielding every single request for new features or applications.

-PaaS gives engineers the ability to create custom applications for their lines, and manufacturing IT more time to focus on mission-critical tasks.
+PaaS gives engineers the ability to create custom applications for their lines and manufacturing IT more time to focus on mission-critical tasks.

 Laying the Foundation with IaaS

-SaaS, PaaS and IaaS all share many similarities, and their advantages are rooted in being delivered via the cloud.
+SaaS, PaaS, and IaaS all share many similarities, and their advantages are rooted in being delivered via the cloud.
 In IaaS, a manufacturer’s IT hardware (servers, networks, load balancers) are entirely cloud-based.
-Whereas SaaS detaches specific end-user software tools from on premises, IaaS is when the entire infrastructure system has gone to the cloud.
+Whereas SaaS detaches specific end-user software tools from on-premises, IaaS is when the entire infrastructure system has gone to the cloud.